CS-TvB/Deployment/README.md

 # To create a deploy key in GitHub, you need to follow these steps:

 1. Open the terminal app on your computer.
-2. Connect to your droplet with the following command ssh root@(server-ip-here)
+2. Connect to your droplet with the following command ssh root@(server-ip-here).
 3. Enter your password.
 4. Enter the following command, substituting @example.com with your email address:
                -  root@abuntu-server# ssh-keygen -t rsa -b 4096 -C "@example.com"
 5. Press Enter to accept the default file location.
-6. Enter a secure passphrase. (i dont believe this is necessary)
+6. Enter a secure passphrase (i dont believe this is necessary).
 7. Press Enter.
 8. Enter this command to display the contents of your public key:
-               -  root@abuntu-server# cat .ssh/id_rsa.pub (i first tried this with nano but you get it al on 1 single line so the coppy paste is horrendous, USE CAT)
+               -  root@abuntu-server# cat .ssh/id_rsa.pub (i first tried this with nano but you get it al on 1 single line so the coppy paste is horrendous, USE CAT).
 9. Copy the contents of your key to your clipboard (we will need it later).
 10. Go to your github reposetory, and click on settings.
-11. Select ssh and GPG keys
+11. Select ssh and GPG keys.
-12. Click new SSH key
+12. Click new SSH key.
-13. Enter a title in the field
+13. Enter a title in the field.
-14. Paste your public key into the Key field
+14. Paste your public key into the Key field.
-15. Click Add SSH key
+15. Click Add SSH key.

 # Check this realy helpfull article on how to run a Flask application as a service with systemd.